VictoriaLK/pdsnd_github/README.md

 Exploring Bike Rentals in Chicago, NYC and Washington DC.

 ### Description
 In this project I analyze the data provided for bike rentals in three cities.
 I analyze three questions and create interesting, relevant visualisations.
+First I explore how trip durations vary across Chicago, NYC and Washington DC.
+For my second question I look at how user birth years differ by gender in NYC and Chicago.
+And lastly I analyze what the most popular times in the day are for bike rentals in each city.

 ### Files used
 chicago.csv